snissn/back-goes-backwards/outline.md

 ### **Chapter 24: Circulatory system and cardiovascular benefits to meridian alignment**

-- ** Yanging **: Discuss how posterior loading of the spine and relying on the yang meridains for structure and movement properly opens up the body and removes bends and twists in the circulatory system to improve blood flow.
-Compare over-yin bodies to a kinked garden hose.
+- **Yang Engagement**: Discuss how posterior loading of the spine and relYing on the Yang meridains for structure and movement properly opens up the body and removes bends and twists in the circulatory system to improve blood flow.
+Compare over-Yin bodies to a kinked garden hose.
-- ** Veinous system **: Discuss how properly engaging muscles without blockages can allow muscles in the extremeties to serve as pumps - skeletal muscle pump or musculovenous pump is a collection of skeletal muscles that aid the heart in the circulation of blood.
+- **Veinous system**: Discuss how properly engaging muscles without blockages can allow muscles in the extremeties to serve as pumps - skeletal muscle pump or musculovenous pump is a collection of skeletal muscles that aid the heart in the circulation of blood.
-- ** Thorasic cavity pumping **: Explain how Ujayyi breath work along with proper body body alignment allows for breathing to also coordinate and suppliment heart pumping.
-Similar to CPR and how CPR's benefits is a combination of palpating the heart and the thoracic cavity - proper diaphragmatic breathing with yang engagement on inhale and yin based relaxation on the exhale coordinates the thoracic cavity to literally pump the pericardium causing blood flow.
+- **Thoracic cavity pumping**: Explain how Ujayyi breath work along with proper body body alignment allows for breathing to also coordinate and supplement heart pumping.
+Similar to CPR and how CPR's benefits is a combination of palpating the heart and the thoracic cavity - proper diaphragmatic breathing with Yang engagement on inhale and Yin based relaxation on the exhale coordinates the thoracic cavity to literally pump the pericardium to facilitate blood flow.
-- ** Bilateral Symmetry benefits **: Explain how improper meridain usage causes break downs of bilateral symmetry.
+- **Bilateral Symmetry benefits**: Explain how improper meridain usage causes break downs of bilateral symmetry.
 Cite articles that large blood pressure differences between right and left arms are becoming recognized as significant independent indicators towards cardiobascular disfunciton and all cause mortaltiy.

 ### **Chapter 25: The Lymphatic System—Detoxification and Immunity**

 - **An In-Depth Look at Lymphatics**: Expand on the role of the lymphatic system in waste removal and immune response.